matszpk/clgpustress/README.md

 'START' button runs stress test.
 If any failure will be happened program will display alert message box and will choose the test log for failed device.

-Option 'Exits only when all tests failed' causes exiting only when all devices fails.
+Option 'Stop test only when all device will fail' causes stop test only when all devices will fail.